LEARNING GUIDE TO:

 SUBJECTS — U.S./1945 - 1991, Diversity & California; Mathematics;

 Objectives/Student Outcomes Using this Learning Guide: Students in any subject will be presented with the film's inspirational message.
-For ELA and Social Studies classes students will analyze an excellent example of historical fiction.
-For ELA classes students will recognize and explain the use of literary devices of subplot, symbol, foil, and irony to elucidate theme.
+For ELA and Social Studies classes, students will analyze an excellent example of historical fiction.
+For ELA classes, students will recognize and explain the use of literary devices of character development, subplot, foil, irony, and symbol to elucidate theme.
 Students will also exercise their writing skills.

 Possible Problems: Smoking, alcohol use, and allusions to sexuality are shown in the film.
 There are many incidents of profanity.
 The film telescopes four years of math study into one year and presents an inaccurate rendition of the facts relating to the dispute with the ETS.
 These inaccuracies can be corrected with the introduction and post-viewing presentation set out in this Learning Guide.